piratesss/manchester-united-tierlist/README.md

 ## Features

-    # A tier-list made for manchester united news
+    # A tier-list made for Manchester United News
         Tier 0 = (Undisputed, Official Sources)
         Tier 1 = (Highest Quality Sources)
         Tier 2 (Proven to have current sources)
         Tier 3 (Average reliability, or former Tier 2) Tier 4 (Indirect sources, low reliability)
-    # Also has search box to search for any reporters, their work place, reporter type and region
+    # Also has a search box to search for any reporters, their workplace, reporter type, and region
-    # Has associated clubs, region per reporter to ensure credibility
+    # Has associated clubs, regions per reporter to ensure credibility
     # TODO / Add filters

 ## Reporters JSON Data is present in app/data/tierList.json